Star black designer Virgil Abloh gets bigger role at LVMH

-PARIS (REUTERS) - Virgil Abloh, fashion's highest profile black designer, is getting a bigger role within French luxury group LVMH, which is taking a majority stake in his Off-White streetwear label.
+PARIS • Virgil Abloh, fashion's highest-profile black designer, is getting a bigger role within French luxury group LVMH, which is taking a majority stake in his Off-White streetwear label.

 Abloh, 40, a United States national who also works as a DJ and visual artist, was hired by LVMH in March 2018 to create menswear collections for Louis Vuitton, the luxury giant's biggest revenue driver.